Abilene Town: Plot

 In the years following the Civil War, the state of Kansas is increasingly divided by opposing economic and social forces.
 Homesteaders are moving into the West, trying to start new lives, and their increasing presence is clashing with the established commercial interests of cattlemen, who had settled in the region before the war.
-Abilene, a major cattle town, is on the brink of armed conflict between the cattlemen and the homesteaders, and the town marshal, Dan Mitchell, strives to keep the peace between those two groups as well maintain the uneasy coexistence between Abilene's townspeople and the ranchers with their legion of cowboys.
+Abilene, a major cattle town, is on the brink of armed conflict between the cattlemen and the homesteaders, and the town marshal, Dan Mitchell, strives to keep the peace between those two groups as well as maintain the uneasy coexistence between Abilene's townspeople and the ranchers with their legion of cowboys.
 For years, the town had been literally divided, with the cattlemen and their supporters occupying one side of the main street and townspeople occupying the other side.
 Mitchell likes it this way; it makes things easier for him, and prevents dangerous confrontations from arising between the two factions.
 However, when homesteaders decide to lay stakes on the edge of town that existing balance is upset and leads to a deadly showdown.

 The leader of the homesteaders is Henry Dreiser, a reasonable young man with common sense.
 The county sheriff, "Bravo" Trimble, is a lawman who would rather play cards than get involved in any real or potential unrest in Abilene.
 Mitchell, however, does strive to prevent the upcoming confrontation while also dealing with a clash in his personal life, which is divided as well between Rita, a flashy showgirl who works on the cattle drovers' side of the street, and Sherry, the modest, churchgoing daughter of a shopkeeper on the other side of the street.